mncaudill/flickr-conduit/README.md

 1. The server is running on user-defined port.
 2. Some userland code calls the Flickr API using this listening server as an endpoint. flickr-conduit assumes that the only thing hitting this endpoint is the Flickr PuSH feed.
-3. flickr-conduit will then use the subsriptionCallback method to look at the verify_token the subscription callback brings in.
+3. flickr-conduit will then use the subscriptionCallback method to look at the verify_token the subscription callback brings in.
 You should be using the verify_token, so the code requires this.
 The subscriptionCallback returns true or false and if true, then flickr-conduit will echo the challenge screen.
-Unsubsribe works the same way.
+Unsubscribe works the same way.
 4. After the challenge-response step is completed, Flickr will start posting XML blobs to the endpoint. flickr-conduit will parse this and then emit an event with the parsed payload.
 There is a function called getEventName (also user-defined) that takes the parsed URL and returns a string that signfies the event name.
 By default, I use the method of base64-encoding the Flickr NSID and the feed topic_type to create unique callbacks and just use this as the event name.
 If you want something different, override the getEventName function for your conduit instance.
 5. flickr-conduit will then run any callbacks you've registered with it (using your instance's "on" method) with the image payload.